-The excavations followed Vouliagmenis Avenue and the underground Line 2 of the METRO whose seven stations serve the southern areas of Athens.
-Both the METRO line and Vouliagmenis Avenue follow the course of the ancient city road which connected the city of Athens with the demes west of Hymettus and continued to the Sanctuary at Sounion and the mines at Laurion.
+Th e excavations followed Vouliagmenis Avenue and the underground Line 2 of the Metro whose seven stations serve the southern areas of Athens.
+Both the Metro line and Vouliagmenis Avenue follow the course of the ancient city road which connected the city of Athens with the demes (suburbs) west of Hymettus and continued to the Sanctuary at Sounion and the mines at Laurion.

-Full of interesting detail and extensively illustrated, the book explores the history of one of the main arterial routes of Attica – the historical region that encompasses the city of Athens - which was used from antiquity until the present day.
-The archaeological artefacts illustrated, both in drawings and with photographs, and were recovered from excavations in both public and private sites.
+Full of interesting detail and extensively illustrated, the book explores the history of one of the main arterial routes of Attica— the historical region that encompasses the city of Athens—which was used from antiquity until the present day.
+The archaeological artefacts illustrated, both in drawings and with photographs, were recovered from excavations in both public and private sites.

-Translated by Nicola Wardle.
+Translated by British archaeologist Nicola Wardle.
 Foreword by Michalis A. Tiverios, Emeritus Professor of the Aristotelian University of Thessaloniki.
-323 illus., most in colour.

 THE ATTIC LANDSCAPE AND THE MUNICIPALITIES WEST OF HYMETTUS